HWS News

 A new faculty-led study abroad program offers sophomores an early global experience.

 The Center for Global Education is now offering a Sophomore Global Scholars program for academically motivated students to study abroad during the Fall semester of their sophomore year.
-Professor of Theatre Chris Hatch will lead the inaugural program in Nicosia, Cyprus in Fall 2026.
+Open to students from all academic majors and minors, Professor of Theatre Chris Hatch will lead the inaugural program in Nicosia, Cyprus in Fall 2026.

-“The Sophomore Global Scholars program provides an early pathway for international study.
-We’re proud to be the first New York 6 school to have a sophomore specific program,” says Dean for Global Education Kristen Welsh.
+“The Sophomore Global Scholars program provides an early pathway for international study, one that will offer HWS students an outstanding abroad experience in a destination with an abundance of course options,” says Dean for Global Education Kristen Welsh.
 “Students who will thrive in the program are curious, academically motivated and ready to test themselves in an international environment.”

 In Cyprus, students will earn four credits.
-Under the direction of Professor Hatch, students will study “The Performing Arts of Cyprus: Myths, Masks, Movement and Music,” using the island’s performance traditions as a lens to explore its history, identity and contemporary life.
+Under the direction of Professor Hatch, one of those courses will include “The Performing Arts of Cyprus: Myths, Masks, Movement and Music,” using the island’s performance traditions as a lens to explore its history, identity and contemporary life.

 “This course uses Cyprus as a living classroom,” Hatch says.
 “Each week, students will deepen their understanding of their new home through workshops and performances by local artists and go on visits to sites including ancient theatres and shadow puppet museums.
 The goal is for students to engage with Cypriot traditions not only through study, but through embodied learning.”